10 ways travel helps you to uncover who you truly are

 Now you can do what you want with the weakness (love em anyway), but spend more time building your strengths and create a life where they can sing.

 If you’re not testing out new and different parts of yourself, how can you know what you really excel in and what’s really not for you.
-(Like I recently discovered in Austria, that I’ll never be cut out for downhill alpine mountain biking – post and video here for that one!)
+I discovered in Austria, that I’ll never be cut out for downhill alpine mountain biking – post and video here for that one!

 7. Chance to live free from judgement … perhaps